LaunchMenu-archive/LaunchMenu-v1/README.md

 * [x] make escape work then the searhbar contains a value
 * [x] number of children search term
 * [x] create sub-window system
-	* [ ] using mouseenter and mouseleave events make transparent areas of main LaunchMenu window ignore/unignore mouse events using: win.setIgnoreEvents(true/false) [perhaps extend to sub-window class?]
+	* [ ] using mouseenter and mouseleave events make transparent areas of main LaunchMenu window ignore/unignore mouse events using: win.setIgnoreEvents(true/false)
 	* [x] use `-webkit-app-region: drag` style to make sub-window a draggable window (optionally)
  	* [ ] add global events to the window system
 	* [ ] change the main window to make use of the new window system